ctranimal/datafun-04-eda/README.md

 ## Within VS Code (on Mac):
     click on "Run All" on the "tran-notebook.ipynb" to execute both Markdown & Python cells within a .ipynb notebook.

+## Within the file tran-notebook.ipynb
+    Since this is a *.ipynb file, within VS Code or via a browser, read annotated sections of observations and graphs.